abyssDS/sfmlWiki/Tutorial:-Create-an-empty-project-using-premake5.md

 Now just:

-`premake5 vs2017` ( if you are using visual studio 2017, otherwise the complete list is [here](https://github.com/premake/premake-core/wiki/Using-Premake))
+`premake5 vs2019` ( if you are using visual studio 2019, otherwise the complete list is [here](https://github.com/premake/premake-core/wiki/Using-Premake))

 And under the new generated folder **build** you will find your project ready to go.

 ## FAQ
-* ### Getting strange link errors on visual studio 2017
+* ### Getting strange link errors on visual studio 2017 It happens that it will take the wrong version of the Windows' SDK, add the following to premake script:

+`filter "system:Windows"
+   systemversion "latest"`

-It happens that it will take the wrong version of the Windows' SDK, simply select the latest under Project's Properties -> **Configuration Properties/General**
+or do it manually selecting the latest under Project's Properties -> **Configuration Properties/General**